How to hire employees in China

 with Horizons in

 While utilizing job interviews for successful hiring in China has some similarities with the process of interviewing in North America or Europe, there are a few differences worth keeping in mind:

 - It is common for both sides to introduce each other with a handshake.
 However, it is also not uncommon for both parties to make a brief bow to each other;

-When each side introduces themselves, not that it is common to state the surname first.
+- When each side introduces themselves, note that it is common to state the surname first.
 In addition, the interviewers/employers should also state their titles (e.g., ‘Managing Director’).
 Note, it is perfectly acceptable to check with an applicant what the correct pronunciation of their name is;

 - It is common for interviews to begin with general questions (e.g., what brings the applicant to China, if from outside the country).
 This ‘breaks the ice’ before moving on to questions relating to the role itself.
 Note also that it is not uncommon for personal questions to be asked in interviews;

 - At the conclusion of the interview, interviewers should indicate when they can expect to communicate a decision and both sides should shake hands.